 The real deal

-Most high quality functional mushroom products, says Chilton, will have been grown and harvested in China.
+Most high quality medicinal mushrooms, says Chilton, will have been grown and harvested in China.
 With the sheer volume of raw material it takes to produce an extract, mushroom supplements aren’t profitable to make in North America where production costs are significantly higher.

 Today China produces more than 85 percent of the world’s mushroom supply, but also pioneered the cultivation of shiitake mushrooms in the 12th century.
 You could call them the world’s foremost mushroom experts, with dozens of research institutes and tens of thousands of small scale family mushroom farms.
 What can be produced cheaply in North America, however, is mycelium on grain.
 A product claiming to be mushroom but with a label that says “made in the U.S.A.” is one clue that the powder inside is probably MOG.

-What to look for in a quality functional mushroom product
+What to look for in a quality medicinal mushrooms

 Finding genuine mushroom powders and extracts can be as easy as flipping over the bottle to read the “facts” label.
 You just have to know what to look for — or the right questions to ask the person you’re buying from.